tombl/deno-action/README.md

 cache, and execute Deno.

-[Use this repo as a template](https://github.com/new?template_name=deno-action&template_owner=tombl) to create your own GitHub Actions.
+[Use this repo as a template](https://github.com/new?template_name=deno-action&template_owner=tombl) to create your own GitHub Actions, and you'll be able to use Deno instead of Node.

 ## Limitations

-By fetching dependencies on-demand, the first execution of your action will be slightly slower than if you bundled them into the action.
-However, this is mostly balanced out by the fact that there's less of your action to clone.
+By fetching dependencies on-demand instead of bundling them, the first execution of your action will be slightly slower.
+However, this is mostly balanced out because there's less of your action to clone.

 Also, Deno only currently supports the following platforms: